guillermoasaro/react-movies-list/README.md

 # React Movies List

-Test `v16.13.1` [React](https://github.com/facebook/react/) applications using functional components and hooks to be able to maintain state and allow to generate side-effects.
+Test `v16.13.1` [React](https://github.com/facebook/react/) applications using functional components and hooks to be able to maintain state and allow generating side effects.

-In short it consists of a login page, a list of movies and a detail view for the movies.
+In short, it consists of a login page, a list of movies and a detail view for the movies.
 See the [components](#Components) section for more information of the components and its functions.

 ## Built with